4 Ways to Help Patients Overcome Medication Adherence Barriers

 Medication Costs

 Cost is often a significant barrier to medication initiation and adherence.
-According to a study published in the Journal of the American Geriatrics Society, approximately two-thirds of patients with non-ventricular atrial fibrillation (AF) stated that medication cost was a primary reason behind non-adherence.
+According to a study published in the Journal of the American Geriatrics Society, approximately two-thirds of patients with non-ventricular atrial fibrillation stated that medication cost was a primary reason behind non-adherence.

 Many patients said they were not given enough guidance about medication costs.
 When they were given a coupon for their medications, it didn’t work or wasn’t valid.
 Some patients also skipped doses altogether to delay the amount of time before their next refill.